nasa/cumulus-api/content/async-operations.md

 ## List async operations

+Async operations are long-running requests serviced by the Cumulus API.

+These tend to be bulk operations.
+Examples include bulk granule operations and replaying ingest notifications.

-List async operations in the Cumulus system.
+This endpoint lists async operations in the Cumulus system.

 ```endpoint
 GET /asyncOperations